araffin/academic-kickstart/content/post/RL103/index.md

 where <span style="color:#006400">$\mathcal{H}$ is the policy entropy</span> and <span style="color:#006400">$\alpha$ is the entropy temperature</span>, allowing a trade-off between the two objectives.
-This objective encourages exploration by maximizing the entropy of the policy while still solving the task by maximizing the expected return.
+This objective encourages exploration by maximizing the entropy of the policy while still solving the task by maximizing the expected return (classic RL objective).

-SAC learns a stochastic policy using a squashed Gaussian distribution, and incorporates the clipped double $Q$-learning trick from TD3.
+SAC learns a stochastic policy using a [squashed Gaussian distribution](../sac-massive-sim/#sac-squashed-gaussian), and incorporates the clipped double $Q$-learning trick from TD3.
 In its [latest iteration](https://arxiv.org/abs/1812.05905), SAC automatically adjusts the entropy coefficient $\alpha$, eliminating the need to tune this crucial hyperparameter.

 <img style="width:100%" src="./img/sac_algo.svg"/>

-In summary, as shown in the algorithm block above, SAC combines several key elements from the algorithms presented in this [blog post serie](../rl102).
+In summary, as shown in the algorithm block above, SAC combines several key elements from the algorithms presented in this [blog post series](../rl102).
 It uses the update rule from FQI and adopts the Q-network, target network and replay buffer from DQN to learn the $Q$-function.

 SAC also incorporates techniques from DDPG to handle continuous actions, uses the clipped double $Q$-learning trick from TD3 to reduce overestimation bias, and optimizes the maximum entropy objective with a stochastic policy to balance exploration and exploitation.